Azhovan/durable-retry/README.md

 ## Roadmap

-* Implementing a progress bar
+* Implementing a progress bar.
 * Adjust segment sizes dynamically based on real-time download speeds and network conditions.
+* Allow users to pause and resume downloads at any time.
+* Enable users to schedule downloads for specific times.
+* Allow users to limit the download speed to avoid saturating the network.
+* Provide options to manage a queue of downloads.
+*